gwenfrishkoff/PyBer_Analysis/README.md

 	<li> A series of pie charts -- visualize the following data for each city type (image file names = 'Fig5.png', 'Fig6.png', & 'Fig7.png'):
 		<ol>
 		<li> Fig5.png shows the percentage of fares by city type;
-		<li> Fig6.png shows the percentage of total rides by city type;; and
+		<li> Fig6.png shows the percentage of ride counts by city type; and
-		<li> Fig7.png shows the percentage of fares by city type;.
+		<li> Fig7.png shows the percentage of driver counts by city type;.
 		</ol>
 	</ol>

+## Methods for Creating Multiple-Line Chart (Matplotlib)
+We used an object-oriented interface method and the df.plot() method, together with the Matplotlib "fivethirtyeight" graph style, to create a multiple-line chart that shows changes in average fare per ride over time (from January through April 2019) for each city type.
+Results are saved to file (image file name = 'PyBer_fare_summary.png').

 ## Results
 Exploratory analyses showed the following patterns and trends: